Ozempic (Semaglutide) is a new drug approved in Australia in 2020 for weight loss for adults with excess weight or diagnosed obesity.

 So, you should immediately consult a doctor in case of the following symptoms:

 - Sudden pain in the upper right corner or in the center of the abdomen;

 Currently, doctors discuss the possibility of taking diabetes drugs after cholecystectomy.

 The medical literature describes an example of a 72-year-old man who underwent cholecystectomy and had his gallbladder removed.
 After that, he continued his diabetes treatment without a recurrence of gallstones.

 But, anyway, a doctor has to decide on taking Ozempic in this case.

 Many medications can lead to forming cholesterol gallstones in the gallbladder.
 Ozempic is one of them.
 That’s why the treatment course should be under the control of a doctor.

 Can Ozempic cause joint pain?

-According to the Ozempic clinical study currently conducted by the FDA (stage IV), 1.39% of people report joint pain when taking the drug.
+According to the Ozempic clinical study currently conducted by the TGA (stage IV), 1.39% of people report joint pain when taking the drug.
 Most often, women over 60 taking the medication for less than 1 month experienced them.

 Does Ozempic cause body aches?